pereznetworks/TD-Project7/README.md

     Step 2: have screen shots for all front-end Projects 1 - 5

-      and a widescreen full imgs to show each site's various pages not featuring Project 6, as it has no front-end
+      and a widescreen full imgs to show each site's various pages

     Step 3: create json data for projects and profile

       import to app.locals

-      using custom importData.js
+      using my own custom module: importData.js

       access data in pug templates

-    Step 4: set up routes for valid paths
+    Step 4: set up routes and rendering for valid paths

       static routes, index and about

       dynamic routes for project pages

-    STEP 5: rendering using pug for all pages
+    STEP 5: rendering for static, index and about,

+      project and profile data passed to pug files via res.local

-      pass project and profile data properties needed for various pages index and about,
+      project and profile data properties added to all pug files
-       as well as dynamic routes, for project Pages complete and tested

     STEP 6: error handling complete and tested

-      USE
+      using my own custom error module: message.js

+      console logging of errors

+      different err logged and data properties and profile data passed to error.pug

+          when called from /projects/:id

+          or for invalid paths

     Step 7: include use of node.js path module